skfaiz1930/VoiceRecoder/README.md

 # VoiceRecoder
-This a Voice Recording Android App.
+This is a Voice Recording Android App.